dmbrtd/trad/article/intro_p1_intro.md

-cards...cards that fill a universal function" and while Shards of Alara—the set that introduced mythic rarity—did only feature such cards, within a few sets this principle was abandoned as tournament staples that were highly sought after but didn't "feel epic" like *Lotus Cobra*, *Brazen Borrower*, and (counting upshifts) *Tarmogoyf* were printed at mythic.
+cards...cards that fill a universal function" and while Shards of Alara—the set that introduced mythic rarity—did only feature such cards, within a few sets this principle was abandoned as tournament staples that were highly sought after but don't "feel epic" like *Lotus Cobra*, *Brazen Borrower*, and (counting upshifts) *Tarmogoyf* were printed at mythic.
 Today, the rarity largely feels like a dumping ground for highly pushed cards so they can command high prices while not ruining limited formats too badly.
 Indeed, the removal of